-This course is designed to teach the fundamental concepts of descriptive geometry through an emphasis on logical reasoning, visualization, and practical applications.
-Topics include orthographic projection, points and lines in space, auxiliary views, plane representation, intersecting and non-intersecting lines, piercing and intersecting planes, plane development, and calculations.
-Upon completion, students should be able to project and intersect points, lines, and planes, with their relationships in space, as well as develop surfaces of an object for fabrication purposes.
+This course is designed to teach the fundamental concepts of descriptive geometry with an emphasis on logical reasoning, visualization, and practical applications.
+Topics include orthographic projection, points and lines in space, auxiliary views, plan representation, intersecting, non-intersecting lines, piercing and intersecting planes, plane development and calculations.
+Upon completion students should be able to project and intersect points, lines, and planes with their relationships in space.